 Human Trafficking Victims

 Human trafficking, also known as modern day slavery, is a crime that involves the exploitation of a person for the purpose of compelled labor or a commercial sex act.
-This CEU course details a series of coordinated actions to strengthen the reach and effectiveness of services provided to all victims of human trafficking.
-Included in this course are the steps to create a victim services network that is comprehensive, trauma-informed, and responsive to the needs of all victims.
+This CE course details a series of coordinated actions to strengthen the reach and effectiveness of services provided to all victims of human trafficking.
+Included in this course are the steps providers can take to create a victim services network that is comprehensive, trauma-informed, and responsive to the needs of all victims.

-Article Author: The Department of Justice, the Department of Health and Human Services, and the Department of Homeland Security
+Author: Federal Strategic Action Plan on Services for Victims of Human Trafficking in the United States 2013 - 2017.
+(2017).
+The Department of Justice, Department of Health and Human Services, Department of Homeland Security

-1. Discuss what federal actions must occur in order to reach the goal of developing evidence-based approaches.
+1. Summarize 2 federal actions that must occur in order to reach the goal of developing evidence-based approaches.

-2. Explain how many people become victims of human trafficking.
+2. Explain the main reason vulnerable populations become victims of human trafficking.

 3. Compare and contrast victim-centered and trauma-informed approaches.

-4. Examine the issues in achieving long-term recovery and self-sufficiency for human trafficking survivors.
+4. Appraise three issues in achieving long-term recovery and self-sufficiency for human trafficking survivors.

 5. Identify what leads few victims to seek assistance independently, either from law enforcement or service providers.